compsocialscience/summer-institute/2021/materials/istanbul/Pre-SICSS_tasks.md

 Pre-SICSS tasks require basic knowledge of R. Therefore, we are assuming that you finished [SICSS Boot Camp](https://sicss.io/boot_camp/) which is an online training program designed to provide you with beginner level skills in coding.
 The videos and materials are designed for complete beginners and are best viewed as a sequence since each video builds upon content introduced in previous tutorials.
 After you complete the tutorials, you are ready to learn [SICSS Lecture
-Materials](https://sicss.io/curriculum).
-[SICSS Lecture Materials](https://sicss.io/curriculum) provides state-of-the art training in a range of different areas in computational social science from ethics to text analysis and mass collaboration.
+Materials](https://sicss.io/curriculum) which provides state-of-the art training in a range of different areas in computational social science from ethics to text analysis and mass collaboration.
 You can find videos, slides, code, and teaching exercises.
 These lectures also assume a basic, working knowledge of the R language.

 When it comes to our Pre-SICSS tasks, we provide you with practical experience of Day 2 (Collecting Digital Trace Data) and Day 3(Automated Text Analysis) of
 [SICSS Lecture Materials](https://sicss.io/curriculum).
 In our Pre-SICSS tasks, we are extending Day 2 and 3 exercises, and providing more time to finish them